vijayanajay/projects/tapp/code/2025/simpler_st/tasks.md

 - Implemented market regime detection logic and added TDD-driven logic and tests for regime detection in `market_regimes.py`.
 - Correlated strategy performance with detected market regimes and added TDD-driven logic and tests for regime correlation in `market_regimes.py`.
 - Created reusable PDF chart component and embedded equity curve in report (TDD, minimal code, 2025-04-27)
+- Added placeholder section for Analyst Notes and Suggestions in PDF report template (TDD, minimal code, 2025-04-27)

 ---